Norwegian Third Division

-The Norwegian Third Division, also called 3. divisjon, is the fourth highest division of the men's football league in Norway.
+The Norwegian Third Division, also called Norsk Tipping-Ligaen, is the fourth highest division of the men's football league in Norway.
 Like the rest of the Norwegian football league system, the season runs from spring to autumn, running approximately from April to October.
 After the 2010 season, the league was reorganised, reducing the number of teams to 164 and halving the number of parallel sections from 24 to 12.
 After the 2016 season, the league was again reorganised, reducing the number of teams from 164 to 84, and halved the number of groups from twelve to six.

 All six group winners promote to 2. divisjon, while the bottom four in all groups are relegated to 4. divisjon.

 History

 1963–2010

 The 3. divisjon was known as the 4. divisjon from 1963 until 1990, when the top-tier league changed its name to Tippeligaen, the 2. divisjon became the 1. divisjon and the names of all the lower divisions were adjusted accordingly.
 Until 2010, there were 24 parallel sections of the 3. divisjon, each consisting of between 10 and 16 teams.
 The winners paired up and played each other in one home match and one away match in a playoff.
 Thus, 12 teams were promoted to the 2. divisjon.
 This system was in place from 2001.
 The number of teams that were relegated from each section to the 4. divisjon, varied from two to four, depending on the number of teams in each section.